GeoTecINIT/WearOSSensors/README.md

 # WearOS Sensors
-The _wearossensors_ library is an Android WearOS library that allows to collect data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate, and the GPS of an Android WearOS smartwatch (if the corresponding sensor are available in the device).
+The _wearossensors_ library is an Android WearOS library that allows to collect data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate, and the GPS of an Android WearOS smartwatch (if the corresponding sensor is available in the device).

 This library can be used to build WearOS applications that are the **counterpart** of smartphone applications built with the [_nativescript-wearos-sensors_](https://github.com/GeoTecINIT/nativescript-wearos-sensors)